Melvinsajith/How-to-Install-Mediapipe-in-Jetson-Nano/README.md

-# How to Install Mediapipe in Jetson Nano
+# How to Install Mediapipe in Jetson Nano a and

-In this
+Here, I Will show how to install  install mediapipe in jetson nano and run a example program to make sure that it is working